yugr/python-hate/README.md

 There's even a [PEP](https://www.python.org/dev/peps/pep-0335/) which was rejected because Guido disliked particular implementation.

-## Hiding type errors via helpful conversions
+## Hiding type errors via (un)helpful conversions

 It's very easy to write `len(lst1) == lst2` instead of `len(lst1) == len(lst2)`.
-Python will helpfully make it harder to find this error by converting first variant to `[len(lst1)] * len(lst2) == lst2` (instead of aborting with a type fail).
+Python will (un)helpfully make it harder to find this error by converting first variant to `[len(lst1)] * len(lst2) == lst2` (instead of aborting with a type fail).